 Maintaining a valid South Carolina teaching certificate is a condition of employment for all certified staff and the responsibility of every educator in the Clover School District (CSD).
-Most professional certificates must be renewed every five years and the date of expiration is June 30th of the last year in in the validity cycle shown on the current certificate.
-Because many state and district data systems are integrated, it is very important that the name shown on your teaching certificate matches the name by which you are known in the CSD Human Resouces Department.
-If your current name is different from the one shown on on your teaching certificate, use a Request for Change/Action form to update your certificate.
+Most professional certificates must be renewed every five years and the date of expiration is June 30th of the last year in the validity cycle shown on the current certificate.
+Because many state and district data systems are integrated, it is very important that the name shown on your teaching certificate matches the name by which you are known in the CSD Human Resources Department.
+If your current name is different from the one shown on your teaching certificate, access your SCDE Educator Portal to update your certificate.
 A photocopy of an official document (marriage license, Social Security card, driver's license, or passport) is required.

 When does my current certificate expire?

 Check your certification status at the South Carolina Department of Education (SCDE) Educator Portal.
 SCDE no longer issues printed copies of certificates, but one can be downloaded from the portal.

 I still have an initial certificate.
 What do I need to do to earn a professional certificate?

 Earning a professional teaching certificate requires passing the Praxis Principles of Learning and Teaching (PLT) exam for your grade span and successfully completing a summative ADEPT evaluation.
 If you have obtained an initial certificate through reciprocity from a state that did not require PLT, you are provided three years to pass it.
 Educators with less than one year of experience are required to successfully complete Induction before proceeding to a summative evaluation.
 Results from summative evaluations are reported to SCDE in late spring each year, and typically initial certificates are converted to professional certificates the following fall.
 Some special area educators (School Counselors, School Librarians, and Speech Language Pathologists) are required to provide additional documentation before converting an internship certificate to a professional certificate.

 I have a professional certificate that is due to expire.
 What steps do I take to renew it?